QMCPACK/qmcpack/nexus/docs/user-scripts.rst

 Without job bundling, the example above results in 5 different job submissions, each using 4 nodes and corresponding to a different lattice constant of diamond.
 Since these jobs are mutually independent, they can be combined into a single 20 nodes (4 nodes * 5 tasks) job using ``bundle`` function as seen in the example.
+The bundled jobs can involve any combination of node counts and types of simulation.
+However, the simulations should have close to the same runtime to make the most efficient use of resources.

 .. _custom-job-options: